MukitCSTE/UVicSENG360Labs/lab09/index.md

 Create this file, name it `vulp.c` and save it in user360's home directory **as user360, not root**.

+This is part of a Set-UID program (owned by root).
+It appends a string of user input to the end of a temporary file /tmp/XYZ.
+Since the code runs with root privilege, it carefully checks whether the real user actually has access permission to the file /temp/XYZ via the access() call.
+Once verified, the program opens the file and writes the user input into the file.

+The race condition vulnerability is due to the simulated time delay window between the check (access) and use (fopen).
+There is a possibility that the file used by access is different from the file used by fopen, even though they have the same filename /tmp/XYZ.

+If a malicious attacker can somehow make /tmp/XYZ a symbolic link pointing to /etc/shadow within that time delay, the attacker can redirect the user input to be appended to the /etc/shadow file instead of /tmp/XYZ.

+## Task 1: Exploit the Race Condition ##

+You are to exploit this race condition vulnerability in the above Set-UID program.
+Specifically:

+- Overwrite any file that belongs to root
+- Gain root privileges; namely you should be able to do anything that root can do

+# Part 3: Protection Mechanism A - Repeating #

+# Part 4: Protection Mechanism B - Principle of Least Privilege #

 # Submission #